WebinarWebinar: Taxation of the Digital Economy

 Overview and learning objectives

-Topics to be discussed in this webinar include the state of play of the OECD, EU and country-specific tax initiatives, specifically the virtual permanent establishment (PE), the digital services tax as well as the OECD interim and final paper on BEPS Action 1.
+Topics to be discussed in this webinar include the state of play of the OECD, EU and country-specific tax initiatives, with a particular focus on the recent OECD proposals for taxing digitalized businesses and supplementary BEPS measures.

 After following this webinar, participants will be able to:

-- understand the core challenges digitization creates for the international tax system
+- understand the core challenges digitalization creates for the international tax system

 - appreciate the context and background of the current discussion

 - compare the recent proposals from the OECD and the European Union